-Solomon Islands ranked low at 156 out of 187 countries in the 2013 Human Development Index (HDI) and has always been among the lowest ranked in the region.
-Solomon Islands’ per capita GDP is USD 2,024, placing it on the United Nations’ Least Developed Country list.
-22.7% of the population of the Solomon Islands lives below the Basic Needs Poverty Line (BNPL).
+Solomon Islands ranked low at 155 out of 191 countries in the 2021 Human Development Index (HDI) and has always been among the lowest ranked in the region.
+Solomon Islands’ per capita GDP is USD 2,005, placing it on the United Nations’ Least Developed Country list.
+22.7% of the population lives below the Basic Needs Poverty Line (BNPL).
 In terms of number of households, there are about 17,500 households living below the BNPL and 3,700 households living just above the BNPL.
-The country formerly relied on a robust timber industry as a source of economic activity.
-However, unsustainable logging practices, coupled with falling prices in the late nineties drove the industry out of business.
-Today, more than 75 percent of the labor force is engaged in subsistence farming and fishing , and the main exports are copra (dried coconut meat) and palm oil.
-Internal economic activity is significantly complemented by a high degree of foreign assistance.
+Today, more than 75% of the labor force is engaged in subsistence farming and fishing.
 In addition to technical and physical support, according to the World Bank, the country receives roughly 40% of its gross national income in official development aid.

 hard-working women since inception

 “Without SPBD no one would have helped me.”

 Shirley, canteen owner and piggery farmer, Solomon Islands